 What is the global optimum profit level in this case?
-In case of a buy back contract, since we will buy up the unsold inventory from SkiRetail, there would be no additional revenue from third party discount retailers.
-However, in the case of the revenue sharing model, additional revenue shall flow into the supply chain from third party discount retailers.
-In that case will the global optimum profit levels remain the same?
+In case of a buy-back contract, since we will buy up the unsold inventory from SkiRetail, there would be no additional revenue from third-party discount retailers.
+However, in the case of the revenue-sharing model, additional revenue would flow into the supply chain from third-party discount retailers.
+In that case, will the global optimum profit levels remain the same?
 How should I account for the difference?

-For a buy-back contract what is the optimal buy-back price Skiekz should propose?
+In the case of a buy-back contract, what is the optimal buy-back price Skiekz should propose?

-For a revenue share contract, what is the optimal sales price Skiekz should propose, given that SkiRetail is willing to share 15% of its revenues from regular sales?
+In the case of a revenue-sharing contract, what is the optimal sales price Skiekz should propose, given that SkiRetail is willing to share 15% of its revenues from regular sales?

-Should I recommend a buy-back contract or a revenue sharing contract?
+Should I recommend a buy-back contract or a revenue-sharing contract?
 Why?
-What are the potential benefits and the risks associated with each?
+What are the potential benefits and risks associated with each?

-Bergard knew that he had to supplement each of his arguments with concrete data for him to convince Mark and devise an effective contract for SkiRetail.
+Bergard knew that he had to supplement each of his arguments with concrete data in order to convince Mark and devise an effective contract for SkiRetail.

 APPENDIX 1

-Revenue Share
+Revenue Breakdown

 APPENDIX 2